LingjieKong-fdu/CustAny/README.md

 - Due to copyright and licensing restrictions, we have made partial modifications to the dataset originally presented in our paper.
+This makes the currently publicly available dataset slightly different from the one in the paper.
 These adjustments ensure compliance with intellectual property guidelines while preserving the core structure and utility of the dataset for research purposes.

 - To maintain robust training performance and generalize across diverse scenarios, we have expanded the dataset by incorporating new samples.
 These additions follow the same rigorous construction pipeline as the original dataset, ensuring consistency in quality and methodology.